Towards a Better World

 This year, our UBC location has been working with Perk Eco, a nation-wide cup recycling program that uses a carbon-neutral courier and reusable shipping bags, to take one step closer to becoming a zero-waste coffee shop.
 We are currently considering implementing this at other JJ Bean locations.

 In 2019 we switched our JJ Leaf tea bags from food-grade nylon to corn-based bio-bags.
 Our disposable cutlery is made from wood.
 Our till receipts are Ecochit.
 Our muffin bags are non-bleached, compostable material.
 Our cold cups and lids and our are 100% recyclable in residential blue boxes.
-Our forthcoming coffee bags (spring 2023) can be dropped off at your local soft plastics recycling facility.
+Our forthcoming coffee bags (spring 2023) can be dropped off at your local soft plastics recycling facility in BC.

 Our ‘returnables’ are collected at each of our retail sites and sent to Return It through Regional Recycling.
 50% of the money collected through returns is donated to projects set by our Local Initiatives Committee (see above).